weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ## Create a class

 :::info Capitalization
-Class and property names are treated equally no matter how the first letter is cased, eg "Article" == "article"
+Class and property names are treated equally no matter how the first letter is cased, eg "Article" == "article".

+Generally, however, Weaviate follows GraphQL conventions where classes start with a capital letter and properties start with a lowercase letter.
 :::

 A class describes a collection of data objects.
 They are defined as a part of the schema, such as shown in the examples below.